MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 <i style="font-size:15px">fit the classifier</i>
 {: .text-center}

-as you might have observed the margin is essentially just perpendicular to a line that sits on top of the nearest point of both the classes and now, all we have to do is to compute those margin and for that we need to do some math... don't worry its all going to be simple: <button class="btn--primary " onclick="myFunction()">Click Me</button>
+as you might have observed the margin is essentially just a line that sits on top of the nearest point of both the classes and now, all we have to do is to compute this margin and for that we need to do some math... don't worry its all going to be simple: <button class="btn--primary " onclick="myFunction()">Click Me</button>

 <!-- click here and lets get into it! -->